wp-plugins/nofollow-links/readme.txt

 1. Upload `nofollow-links` folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Navigate to Blogroll > Nofollow Links and select links you want nofollowed
+1. Navigate to Manage > Nofollow Links and select links you want nofollowed

 == Frequently Asked Questions ==